Combining Rational maps and Kleinian groups via orbit equivalence: Higher Bowen-Series maps for Bers slice groups

-The next result is about the relationship between Bowen-Series maps and higher Bowen-Series maps (for $\Gamma\in\mathrm{Teich}(\Gamma_0)$).
-In fact, the following proposition will give an alternative, more direct construction of the higher Bowen-Series map of $\Gamma$ in terms of the Bowen-Series maps of $\Gamma$ associated with various overlapping fundamental domains.
+The next result is about the relationship between Bowen-Series maps and higher Bowen-Series maps.
+In fact, the following proposition is a restatement of the above construction and gives a more direct description of the higher Bowen-Series map of $\Gamma$ in terms of the Bowen-Series maps of $\Gamma_0$ associated with various overlapping fundamental domains.
 This point of view will be useful in Proposition~\ref{higher_bs_char_prop}, where we will prove a combinatorial characterization of higher Bowen-Series maps.